Abhigyan001/Abhigyan001/README.md

 <h2>Hello, It's nice to meet you.</h2>

-Hi, I'm [Abhigyan Mahanta](https://abhigyanmahanta.netlify.app/), a Full Stack Developer from Guwahati, India.
+Hi, I'm [Abhigyan Mahanta](https://abhigyanmahanta.netlify.app/), a Ruby on Rails Developer from Guwahati, India.
 <br /><br />
 I'm a Full-Stack graduate from Microverse and have joined Catprint as a Ruby on Rails Developer.
 Besides programming, I like to read fiction novels and play simulation games.

 **What I have been upto recently:**

-- 👨🏽‍💻 I’m currently working as a Ruby on Rails Developer at Catprint; visit my [portfolio](https://abhigyanmahanta.netlify.app/) to checkout my other projects;
+- 👨🏽‍💻 I’m currently working as a Ruby on Rails Developer at Catprint; visit my [portfolio](https://abhigyanmahanta.netlify.app/) to check out my other projects;
-- 🌱 I also blog about companies that offers remote jobs in various departments.
-Check out my blog [here](https://jobsatremote.com/);
+- 🌱 I also blog about affiliate programs plus tips to become a successful affiliate.
+Check out my blog [here](https://blogsepaise.com/);
-- 💬 Ask me about website set-up and design, I am happy to help.

 <h3>Things I code with</h3>
 <p>